+LATITUDE TREE HOLDINGS BERHAD

+PROXY FORM

+CDS account no. of authorised nominee No. of shares held

+I/We, IC No./ID No./Company No

+of

+being a member of LATITUDE TREE HOLDINGS BERI HAD hereby appoint

+IC No./ID N No of

+or failing him/her, IC No./ID No.

+of

+or failing him/her, the Chairman of the Meeting as my/our proxy to vote and act for me/us, and on my/our behalf at the Twenty-First Annual General Meeting of the Company to be held at Putra Room, Kelab Golf Sultan Abdul Aziz Shah, No. 1, Rumah Kelab, Jalan Kelab Golf 13/6, 40100 Shah Alam, Selangor Darul Ehsan on Thursday, 10 December 2015 at 3.00 p.m. and at any adjournment thereof.

-CDS account no. of authorised nominee No. of shares held 1006 IC No. //D No /Commons No /ID No./Company No TUDE TOEE LIOLDINGS DEDUKE O hereby appoint IC NO./ID NO. of or failing him/her IC No./ID No Twentieth Annual Genera Rumah Kelab, Jalan Kelal p.m. and at any adjournm I Meeting of the Company to be he Golf 13/6, 40100 Shah Alam, Se ent thereof. the Chairman of the Meeting" if you proxy to vote and act for me/us, and or leld at Putra Room, Kelab Golf Sultan Ab langor Darul Ehsan on Wednesday, 10 D wish to appoint some other person to be yo odul Aziz S ecember 2 Shah, No. 1 Re solution For Against Ordinary Resolution 1 Declaration of a final tax exem financial year ended 30 June 20 pt dividend of 8.5 sen per share for the 014 Ordinary Resolution 2 Approval of payment of Directors' fees totalling RM360,000 for the financial year ending 30 June 2015 to be paid quarterly in arrears Ordinary Resolution 3 Re-election of Mr Toh Seng Thong as Director Ordinary Resolution 4 Re-appointment of Dato' Haji Shaharuddin Bin Haji Haron as Director Ordinary Resolution 5 Re-appointment of Mr Lin, Tzu-Lang as Director Ordinary Resolution 6 Re-appointment of Messrs Ernst & Young as the Company's Auditors and to authorise the Directors to fix their remuneration Ordinary Resolution 7 Authority under Section 132D of the Companies Act, 1965 for the Directors to allot and issue shares Ordinary Resolution 8 Proposed Renewal of Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature Ordinary Resolution 9 Proposed Renewal of Authority for the Company to Purchase its own Ordinary Shares Ordinary Resolution 10 Authority for Dato' Haji Shaharuddin Bin Haji Haron to continue in office as Senior Independent Director Ordinary Resolution 11 Authority for Mr Toh Seng Thong to continue in office as Independent Director Please indicate with an ") (" in the spaces provided, how yo u wish your votes to be cast.
-If you do no ot do so, th e proxy will vote or abstain from votin For appointment of two pros by the prox kies: shareholdings to be represented by the prox kies: Percentage by the prox
+Please delete the words "the Chairman of the Meeting" if you wish to appoint some other person to be your proxy.
+My/our proxy is to vote as indicated below :

+Item Agenda 1.
+To receive the Audited Financial Statements for the financial year ended 30 June 2015 together with the Reports of the Directors and Auditors thereon.
+Ordinary Resolution Resolution For Against 2.
+To approve declared a final tax exempt dividend of 12.0 sen per share for the financial year ended 30 June 2015.
+1 3.
+To approve payment of Directors' fees totalling RM360,000 for the financial year ending 30 June 2016 to be paid quarterly in arrears.
+2 4 (i) To re-elect Madam Lin Chen, Jui-Fen who is retiring pursuant to Articles 85 and 113 of the Articles of Association of the Company.
+3 4 (ii) To re-elect Mr Lin, Chin-Hung who is retiring pursuant to Articles 85 and 113 of the Articles of Association of the Company.
+4 5.
+To re-elect Mr Lin, Cheng-Hung who is retiring pursuant to Article 89 of the Articles of Association of the company.
+5 6.
+To re-appoint Dato' Haji Shaharuddin Bin Haji Haron as Director in accordance with Section 129(6) of the Companies Act, 1965 6 7.
+To re-appoint Messrs Ernst & Young as Auditors of the Company and to author- ise the Directors to fix their remuneration.
+7 8.
+Authority for the Directors to issue shares pursuant to Section 132D of the Companies Act, 1965.
+8 9.
+Proposed Renewal of Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature.
+9 10.
+Proposed Renewal of Authority for the Company to Purchase its own Ordinary Shares.
+10 11.
+Authority for Dato' Haji Shaharuddin Bin Haji Haron to continue in office as Senior Independent Director.
+11 12.
+Authority for Mr Toh Seng Thong to continue in office as Independent Director.
+12

+Please indicate with an "X" in the spaces provided, how you wish your votes to be cast.
+If you do not do so, the proxy will vote or abstain from voting at his discretion.

+For appointment of two proxies, percentage of shareholdings to be represented by the proxies:

+Percentage

+Proxy 1 %

+Proxy 2 %

+Total 100%

+Signature/Common Seal Date:

+NOTES :